Naoki Inoue

-Naoki Inoue (井上直樹; born 14 June 1997) is a Japanese mixed martial artist competing in the bantamweight division of Rizin Fighting Federation, where he is the current Rizin Bantamweight champion.
+Naoki Inoue (井上直樹; born 14 June 1997) is a Japanese mixed martial artist competing in the bantamweight division of Rizin Fighting Federation, where he is a former Rizin Bantamweight champion.
 A professional mixed martial artist since 2014, Inoue has also competed in the Ultimate Fighting Championship.

 Background

 When Inoue was seven, his parents told him to do some extracurricular activity.
 He wanted to be strong, therefore he picked martial arts.
 Inoue received a first-degree black belt in karate and a blue belt in BJJ.
 He won the J-Network's All-Japan amateur championship as well as won the DEEP Future King (rookie) tournament in 2011.

 Mixed martial arts career

 Early career

 Inoue made his amateur mixed martial arts debut on February 9, 2014, when he faced Gaku Sakamoto at Deep - Nagoya Impact 2014.
 He won via first-round submission using an armbar.
 Following this, Inoue compiled a professional record of 10–0, with wins over Yuya Shibata and Tomohiro Adaniya, before signing with the UFC in the winter of 2017.